zorael/wg-monitor/README.md

 ### notification commands

 A custom command can be specified to be run instead of sending a batsign when a peer is lost.
+It will be invoked with the body of the notification as its first argument.

-Note however that the command will be invoked by the `wg-monitor` process, and as such by the same user it was started as.
+Note that the command will be called by the `wg-monitor` process, and as such by the same user it was started as.
 This will in all likelihood be **root**, since the program calls itself with `sudo` if it is missing permissions to access the Wireguard interface.
-This imposes some limitations on what kind of commands can be used.
+This imposes some limitations on what kind of commands can be used without taking extra steps.

+A `notify-send.sh` script is included in the repository, which *does* take these extra steps and can be used to send desktop notifications on a Linux system with a graphical environment.
+It can probably be used as a template for other commands.

-> Batsign URLs are not necessary if a custom command is used for notifications.
+Batsign URLs are not necessary if a custom command is used for notifications.

-## systemd service
+### systemd service

 The program is preferably run as a systemd service, to have it be automatically restarted upon restoration of power.
 To facilitate this, a systemd service unit file is provided in the repository.
 It will have to be copied (or symlinked) into `/etc/systemd/system`, after which you can use `systemctl edit` to create a drop-in file for the service that overrides the `ExecStart` and `WorkingDirectory` directives to point to the actual location of the `wg-monitor` binary.
-An empty `ExecStart=` must be used to clear the default value as the `Exec*` directives are additive.
+An empty `ExecStart=` must be used to clear the default value, as the `Exec*` directives are additive.

 ```shell
 $ sudo cp wg-monitor@.service /etc/systemd/system